tannyamishra/CO2-emission-prediction-in-cars-regression/README.md

 ## Metrics used for model evaluation:
   ### 1. RMSE(Root Mean Squared Error):

    RMSE is the standard deviation of the prediction errors called residuals.
 Residuals point to the randomness of data points from the regression line.
 RMSE tells us how concentrated the data is around the regression line.

   ### 2. MAE(Mean Absolute Error):

    MAE measures the absolute distance between the real data and predicted data.

    ### 3. R2 score:

-         R-square is another statistical measure which indicates how well the regression predictions approximate the real data points.
+   R-Square is another statistical measure which indicates how well the regression predictions approximate the real data points.